Generic Name: asparaginase

 - Thrombosis and hemorrhage [see Warnings and Precautions (5.4)]

-The most common adverse reactions (incidence 1% or greater) with Erwinaze treatment are systemic hypersensitivity, hyperglycemia, abnormal transaminases, fever, pancreatitis, local reactions, vomiting, nausea, thrombosis, hyperbilirubinemia, abdominal pain/discomfort, and diarrhea.
+The most common adverse reactions (incidence 1% or greater) with Erwinaze treatment are systemic hypersensitivity, hyperglycemia, transaminases abnormal, fever, pancreatitis, local reactions, vomiting, nausea, thrombosis, hyperbilirubinemia, abdominal pain/discomfort, and diarrhea.

 Because clinical trials are conducted under controlled, but widely varying conditions, adverse reaction rates observed in clinical trials of Erwinaze cannot be directly compared to rates in the clinical trials of other drugs and may not reflect the rates observed in practice.

-The EMTP trial had enrolled 1368 patients with ALL or lymphoblastic lymphoma who received Erwinaze after developing systemic hypersensitivity to an E. coli-derived asparaginase.
-Of these 1368 patients, safety data were received for 940 patients with a median age of 9 years (1 to 76 years), 63% were male, 91% with leukemia, and 3% with lymphoma, and 6% with unknown disease information.
+The EMTP trial enrolled 1368 patients with ALL or lymphoblastic lymphoma who received Erwinaze after developing systemic hypersensitivity to an E. coli-derived asparaginase.
+Of these 1368 patients, safety data were received for 940 patients with a median age of 9 years (0 to 76 years), 63% were male, 91% with leukemia, 3% with lymphoma, and 6% with unknown disease information.
 Patients received Erwinaze according to several schedules, and treatment center specifications with doses that ranged from 20,000 to 25,000 International Units/m2.
+The route of administration was intramuscular n=852, intravenous n=29, other or unknown n=59.
 In the EMTP trial, the planned number of doses of Erwinaze ranged from 3 to 48 doses.
 Seventy-eight percent of patients (693 of 893) were able to receive all planned doses to complete their prescribed treatment regimen.

-In Study 1, safety information included all reported adverse events with systematic collection of the following adverse events of special interest: allergy, pancreatitis, coagulopathy (hemorrhage, thrombosis or infarct), hyperbilirubinemia, hyperglycemia, hyperlipidemia, ketoacidosis, and CNS events (hemorrhage, thrombosis or infarction, cerebral venous thrombosis).
-EMTP safety data were derived from case report forms that collected adverse event information.
+In Study 1 and Study 2, safety information was prospectively and systematically collected.
+In Study 1, all Grades of adverse events were reported for the following adverse events of special interest: allergy, pancreatitis, coagulopathy (hemorrhage, thrombosis or infarct), hyperbilirubinemia, hyperglycemia, hyperlipidemia, ketoacidosis, and CNS events (hemorrhage, thrombosis or infarction, and cerebral venous thrombosis) and only Grade 3 and 4 events were reported for other adverse events.
+In Study 2 all adverse events of all Grades were prospectively collected.
+In the EMTP trial, safety data were derived from case report forms that collected adverse event information.
 The forms specifically requested information on occurrence of allergic reactions, thrombotic events, hemorrhagic events, hepatobiliary disorders, pancreatic disorders, and hyperglycemia.

-The combined incidence of non-hematologic, non-infectious, adverse reactions (all Grades) occurring with Erwinaze in Study 1 and the EMTP trial is provided in Table 1.
-The incidence of Grade 3 or greater non-hematologic, non-infectious adverse reactions occurring with Erwinaze in each individual Study is provided in Table 2.
+The incidence of non-hematologic, non-infectious, adverse events (all Grades) in Study 1, Study 2, and the EMTP trial is provided in Table 1.

-There is a potential for immunogenicity with therapeutic proteins such as Erwinaze.
-Immunogenicity assay results are highly dependent on several factors including assay sensitivity and specificity, assay methodology, sample handling, timing of sample collection, concomitant medications, and underlying disease.
-For these reasons, comparison of incidence of antibodies to Erwinaze with the incidence of antibodies to other products may be misleading.
+Immunogenicity assay are highly dependent on the sensitivity and specificity of the assay and may be influenced by several factors such as: assay methodology, sample handling, timing of sample collection, concomitant medications, and underlying disease.
+For these reasons, comparison of the incidence of antibodies to Erwinaze with the incidence of antibodies to other products may be misleading.